syncfusion-content/fileformat-docs/File-Formats/XlsIO/Known-Exceptions.md

        "Conditions"
     </td>
     <td>
-      The condition property is not null and CFexRecords property is not equal to null
+      The condition property is not null and CFExRecords property is not equal to null
     </td>
   </tr>
   <tr>